Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Extension to unknown, stochastic, and private payoffs

-\begin{proposition}[PS-BR implies asymptotic $\varepsilon$-consistency in the private-payoff game] Fix player $i$.
-Assume: (i) Assumption~\ref{ass:finite_menu_kl} holds mutatis mutandis for player $i$'s menu of reduced-form opponents' continuation models, with the true reduced-form opponent model $\bar f_{-i}$ and the true public-action path law $\bar\mu^{\sigma,u}$ in place of $f_{-i}$ and $\mu^f$, (ii) Assumption~\ref{ass:finite_payoff_menu_kl} holds for player $i$'s mean-matrix menu, and (iii) player $i$ uses PS-BR at every information history.
+\begin{proposition}[PS-BR-selected continuation plans are asymptotically $\varepsilon$-consistent in the private-payoff game] Fix player $i$.
+Assume: (i) Assumption~\ref{ass:equiv_class_conc_private} holds for player $i$'s finite retained menu of opponents' continuation models, (ii) Assumption~\ref{ass:payoff_menu_sep_private} holds for player $i$'s own finite retained mean-matrix menu, and (iii) player $i$ uses PS-BR at every observable history.
 Then for every $\varepsilon>0$,

 \end{proposition}